-The first thing you need to do when applying for a marriage-based immigrant visa is to make sure you do it in a timely manner.
+The first thing you need to do when applying for a marriage-based green card is to make sure you do it in a timely manner.
 Government processing times are always changing, so you should be very patient.
-Moreover, the process can vary based on both your and your spouse’s place of current residence and immigration status, so you should start putting together the paperwork required as soon as possible.
+Moreover, the process can vary based on both your and your spouse's place of current residence and immigration status, so you should start putting together the paperwork required as soon as possible.
 Here are a few other errors you should steer clear from:

 As already mentioned, there is a lot of paperwork involved, and failing to file a form or pay a fee may result in your application being delayed or even rejected.
 Plus, always make sure that you send your case to the correct address, since filing locations change periodically.

 This should go without saying; never lie in your application.
 If the immigration office catches you in a lie, they will doubt the legitimacy of your application, which can lead to your application being rejected.
 Plus, be prepared to provide solid documentation of a bona fide relationship as evidence.
 This can involve engagement and wedding-related documents, evidence that you have traveled together, records of communication, and more.

 The application process involves an interview, so it's best to prepare ahead of time.
 Review with your spouse the particulars of your relationship — how you met, details of your engagement, wedding, finances, and so on, to make sure you are on the same page.
 Also, never miss a scheduled appearance.
 If the immigration office schedules an appointment for a time you cannot attend, you or your attorney can reschedule.
 While not ideal, since this can delay the process, it is better than to simply not show up.